 - 1. Make sure no applications are running. - 2.
-To stop the server, right-click the SpectrumTM Technology Platform icon in the Windows system tray (shown below) and select Stop SpectrumTM.

-3. Insert the database DVD or download the database from the technical support web site, www.g1.com/support.
+Stop the SpectrumTM Technology Platform server. - 3.
+Insert the database DVD or download the database from the Pitney Bowes eStore.
+You received a download link with your product release announcement.

 Note: If you download the database from the web site, it will be downloaded as a zip file.
 Unzip the database before proceeding with the installation.